fcustodio90/OvertimeApp/README.md

 ## UI:

 - X Bootstrap -> formatting
-- Icons from Font Awesome
+- X Icons from Bootstrap
 - X Update the styles for forms

 ## Refactor TODOS:

-- Refactor posts/_form for admin user with status
+- X Refactor posts/_form for admin user with status